brycewray/eleventy_solo/src/privacy/index.md

 - The webmentions or other third-party comments that appear on certain pages occur only because the persons leaving them chose to do so in a public setting online.
 Such persons may at any time request deletion from this site of their third-party content, by sending an email to bryce.wray@fastmail.com.[^tweets]

-[^tweets]: In the case of past tweets that showed up as webmentions through my use of [webmention.io](https://webmention.io) and [Bridgy](https://brid.gy), I may have only a limited ability to delete them from my site; you may also want to go back and delete the actual tweet.)
+[^tweets]: In the case of past tweets that showed up as webmentions through my use of [webmention.io](https://webmention.io) and [Bridgy](https://brid.gy), I may have only a limited ability to delete them from my site, but will do what I can; you may also want to go back and delete the actual tweet.

 That same email address is also where to send any questions about other privacy-related matters for this site.